MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/what-are-calling-plans-in-office-365/manually-submit-a-custom-service-request.md

 If you have service numbers for dial-in conferencing bridges, auto attendants or other service numbers, toll-free phone numbers or have more than 999 user (subscriber) phone numbers that you need to transfer to Skype for Business, you need to [Manage phone numbers for your organization](manage-phone-numbers-for-your-organization/manage-phone-numbers-for-your-organization.md).

 > [!IMPORTANT]
 > In some countries/regions, you will also need to manually submit a custom service request if you want to get telephone numbers, or release the numbers, or change addresses.
-To see what is required for each country/region or learn more about number porting, see [Transfer phone numbers to Office 365](transfer-phone-numbers-to-office-365.md).
+To see what is required for each country/region or learn more about number porting, see [Manage phone numbers for your organization](manage-phone-numbers-for-your-organization/manage-phone-numbers-for-your-organization.md).

 ## What else should you know about number porting?